marlonbarrios/marlonbarrios.github.io/README.md

 His work with the Sati-AI Project reflects his ability to apply AI/deep learning to the field of mindfulness and early buddhism, demonstrating the potential of Generative AI technology for the transmission of embodied knowledge.

 While his focus is broad, spanning from digital therapeutics to synthetic cognition and creativity, Marlon maintains a grounded, pragmatic approach to his work, guiding clients and students through the complexities of combining traditional practices with cutting-edge AI technology.
-Marlon is a researcher in residence at Lake Studios Berlin and a Generative AI Researcher for Wisdom Labs in San Francisco, USA.
+Marlon is a researcher in residence at Lake Studios Berlin.

 ## [Longish Bio](https://marlonbarrios.github.io/extended_bio/)